sensationmm/blink/README.md

 ## Hosting

-The app is urrently hosted on firebase although this is likely to change
+The app is currently hosted on firebase although this is likely to change